Towards constraining cosmological parameters with SPT-3G observations of 25% of the sky: Methodology

 The Fisher matrix is calculated from a second-order Taylor expansion of the likelihood around the best-fit parameters and allows us to forecast cosmological parameter constraints without any data.
 It depends on the power spectrum covariance matrix and on the theoretical power spectra as follows:

-where $\{XY,WZ\} \in \{\text{TT},\text{TE},\text{EE}\}$ and $\theta^{\alpha}$ refers to the cosmological and nuisance parameters.
+where $\{XY,WZ\} \in \{\text{TT},\text{TE},\text{EE}\}$, $\theta^{\alpha}$ refers to the cosmological and nuisance parameters, and the indices $b_1$ and $b_2$ refer to the binned power spectrum estimates.
 Thanks to our differentiable pipeline built on \cosmopower-\texttt{JAX} \cite{spuriomancini22,piras23} and \candl, we can get accurate derivatives quickly using \texttt{JAX}.
-This allows us to calculate Fisher Matrices avoiding numerical difficulties associated with the finite difference method.
+This allows us to calculate Fisher matrices avoiding numerical difficulties associated with the finite difference method.